Published: November 2017

 The aged, yellow spires of the Pinnacles resemble a bizarre alien landscape.
 An easy two-hour drive north of Perth, thousands of these eroded limestone formations poke like fingers through the earth, surrounded by sand dunes and ocean glimpses.
 A looping sandy track (fine for 2WD) snakes between them, giving a safari-style experience of these natural curiosities that reach up to 3.5m tall.
 Their sundown glow is magical.

-Make it an occasion with a poolside wind down at the flash new Crown Towers lagoon, right next door to Perth Stadium.
+Make it an occasion with a poolside wind down at the flash Crown Towers lagoon, right next door to Optus Stadium.
 With the water set to 30 degrees C, hosts delivering drinks to your TV-equipped cabana and the most extravagant hotel ever constructed in Australia as your backdrop, you'll feel like a VIP.
 Nip up to the complimentary Crystal Club lounge for an eyeful of the Swan River and city skyline.
 All of it awaits you, less than ten minutes from the airport.